techmatters/flex-plugins/twilio-iac/README.md

   }
 ```

-4. In the 'data "aws_ssm_parameter" "secrets"' section modify the 'name' to replace 'terraform-poc-account' with the directory name that you are running from, i.e. <short_lowercase_helpline_code>-<environment></environment> .
-For example, Aarambh Production would look like this:
+4. In the 'data "aws_ssm_parameter" "secrets"' section modify the 'name' to replace 'terraform-poc-account' with the directory name that you are running from, i.e. {short_lowercase_helpline_code}-{environment}.
+For example, Aarambh Production would look like this *this must match the directory name exactly*:
 ```hcl
   data "aws_ssm_parameter" "secrets" {
     name = "/terraform/twilio-iac/aarambh-production/secrets.json"